-- 3.140.
+3.84.
 Information about the performance of the instrumentation and control and other equipment (possibly already summarized in the guidance for easy reference) should be made available to the technical support centre.
 Preferably the technical support centre should have direct access to plant information.
 Where the manual transfer of plant data between main control room and the technical support centre is necessary, this should preferably be done by a dedicated member of either staff of the main control room or a dedicated member of staff of the technical support centre.
-The plant information in the technical support centre should be recorded and monitored appropriately. - 3.141.
-A highly reliable communication network based on the principles of redundancy, diversity and physical separation of communication channels should be provided for communication between the main control room, the technical support centre, and off-site facilities. - 3.142.
-Reasonable assurance should be provided that the on-site technical support centre (or emergency response facility) will be operable and habitable under a range of postulated hazardous conditions, including extreme external hazard conditions not considered in the design.
+The plant information in the technical support centre should be recorded and monitored appropriately.